Nyanyan/Egaroucid/src/tools/gen_contest_book/README.md

 Defaults are 512 records per start, iterative updates every 16 records, level 19, per-move loss 2, total loss 4, and cut at 30 empties.
 The cutoff position's `leaf value` is evaluated with a 30-ply 99.9% selective endgame search.
 Record counts, loss limits, and the cutoff empty count can be changed with command-line options.

+The default generation engine is the tournament build at `bin/Egaroucid_for_Console_clang.exe`.
+Existing workflows can select another binary with `--exe <path>` on either the single-start or all-start driver.

 Record generation exhausts all records with total loss 0 before moving to total loss 1, and continues in increasing-loss order.
-It stops when the requested number of records is reached or all records up to the configured loss limit are exhausted.
+It stops when the target total of unique records is reached or all records up to the configured loss limit are exhausted.

 `generate_records.py` runs `build_book.py` after each `--batch-size 16` records and writes a provisional book under `trained`.
 The next batch passes that provisional book back to Egaroucid through `-contestbook`, so move scores already present in the book are reused while missing legal moves are still searched.
 Existing records are deduplicated by transcript in the start-position record directory and are not written again.

+Each start directory has a `generation_manifest.json` recording the generation binary path and SHA-256, search settings, and record-file hashes and unique counts before and after every batch.
+Interrupted batches and externally changed record sets are recorded explicitly on the next run.
+Generation for the same record directory and publication of the same book are serialized with OS-owned locks.
+The `.lock` files remain on disk, but their lock state is released by the OS when a process exits, so they do not become stale after a crash.

+With `--use-existing-book`, the manifest records that setting but does not hash the engine's separate standard-book data.
+Use the default `-nobook` behavior when strict generation provenance is required.

 When `--threads` is 2 or larger, Egaroucid parallelizes with a shared task queue.
 While there is only one progression, that search can use all threads.
 When branch points create more progressions, they are pushed to the queue, and each worker pulls the next progression as soon as it becomes free.
 If the number of running plus queued tasks drops below the worker count, Egaroucid reserves helper slots before scoring each legal move and before the leaf 30-ply 99.9% search, so the remaining tasks can use multiple threads without exceeding the configured budget.